carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/04-plots-figures.md

 ![Heart rate code no options for code chunk](../fig/07-HR-output-no-options.PNG)

-This happens because the output from running code (messages, results, warnings, etc.) get's added to the Quarto document instead of being printed to the console.
+This happens because the output from the running code (messages, results, warnings, etc.) gets added to the Quarto document instead of being printed to the console.
 Let's see about adjusting the output to make it look better with code chunk rendering options.

 ## Code Chunk Options

 There are over 50 different code chunk options!!!
-Obviously we will not go over all of them, but they fall into several larger categories including: code evaluation, text output, code style, cache options, plot output and animation.
-We’ll talk about a few options for code evaluation, text output and plot output specifically.
+Obviously, we will not go over all of them, but they fall into several larger categories, including: code evaluation, text output, code style, cache options, plot output, and animation.
+We’ll discuss a few options for code evaluation, text output, and plot output.

 Code chunk options in Quarto are added within code chunks and always have the following format: